-We tend to interchange the words ‘community’ and ‘society’,1)I should note that Community and Society is the name of an influential book by German sociologist Ferdinand Tönnies.
-The original title of his work, however, was Gemeinschaft und Gesellschaft, which I personally think would be better translated as Fellowship and Partnership.
-The traditional translation of the title has unfortunately shifted the meaning of these terms in the behavioral sciences, and here I prefer to apply the more common usage of the words. but the two generally describe very different situations.
+We tend to interchange the words ‘community’ and ‘society’,[1]I should note that Community and Society is the name of an influential book by German sociologist Ferdinand Tönnies.
+The original title of his work, however, was Gemeinschaft und Gesellschaft, … Continue reading but the two generally describe very different situations.

 Consider the community and society pages in the newspaper.
 The community pages focus on people of different ages, races, and socio-economic backgrounds coming together, working toward some goal, frequently targeting the young, the weak or the vulnerable.